syharona/naboopay-wc-plugin/README.md

 # Plugin Installation #
+Follow these three simple steps
-1. Simply clone this repository
+1. Clone this repository
-2. Rename the zip file as "naboopay-integration.zip"
+2. Rename the zip file "naboopay-integration.zip"
 3. Upload it to your Wordpress site (Woocommerce should be installed first)